 This is a means-tested payment.
 You can apply for this if you do not qualify for Widow's, Widower's or Surviving Civil Partner's Contributory Pension.
-You may get OFP if your youngest child is under 7, or you get Domiciliary Care Allowance for any of your children.
-Otherwise, you can get the payment for up to two years from the date of death, provided your youngest child is aged under 18.
+You can get OFP if your child is under 7.
+If you get Domiciliary Care Allowance for the child, you can get OFP until the child turns 16.
+If you apply for OFP after your spouse, partner or civil partner has died, an exception is made on the age limits and you can get the payment for up to two years from the date of death, but only until your youngest child turns 18.